Merge requests

 • You must enter the deploy date manually.

-• Deploy dates use the format YYYY-MM-DD, and must be wrapped in double quotes (") if you want to specify both a date and time ("YYYY-MM-DD HH:MM").
+• Deploy dates use the format YYYY-MM-DD.
+Wrap them in double quotes (") if you want to specify both a date and time ("YYYY-MM-DD HH:MM").

 Add changes to a merge request

-If you have permission to add changes to a merge request, you can add your changes to an existing merge request in several ways, depending on the complexity of your change and whether you need access to a development environment:
+If you have permission to add changes to a merge request, you can add your changes to an existing merge request in several ways.
+These ways depend on the complexity of your change, and whether you need access to a development environment:

 Assign a user to a merge request